hpssjellis/built-in-ai-wifi-chat/README.md

 2. The nodeJS code has been moved to it's own folder and we will continue to develop it, however we had problems making a standalone hotspot on windows, while the esp32 solution worked immediately.
 The node code is now working but has several steps that need to be completed explained in the node folder

-3. The webRTC folder is an exploration of another possible method, it is under development.

-Note: For all methods to reduce CORS complaints from your browser any webpages should be loaded locally with then allows ```http``` connections, IF the page was loaded from the internet your browser would inforce ```https``` connections and the websocket would fail.
-Possibly to create a secure websocet ```wss``` that is more complex than we wanted to work with.
+Note: For all methods to reduce CORS complaints from your browser any webpages should be loaded locally with then allows ```http``` connections.
+IF the page was loaded from the internet your browser would inforce ```https``` connections and the websocket would fail.
+To create a secure websocet ```wss``` that is more complex than we wanted to work with in this project.